Mon–Fri 8AM–5PM · Sat 9AM–1PM | The Valley, Anguilla, BWI

 3 questions

 Yes.
 LTD Agency collects directly from Road Bay Port in Sandy Ground and Blowing Point Ferry Terminal.
-When we handle both the ARS customs clearance and the trucking, your cargo moves from port to door with no gap between agents — we arrange collection as soon as the ARS release is confirmed.
+When we handle both customs clearance and the trucking, your cargo moves from port to door with no gap between agents — we arrange collection as soon as customs releases your shipment.

 We deliver island-wide — The Valley, Sandy Ground, South Hill, West End, Island Harbour, Shoal Bay, and all areas in between.
 Anguilla is approximately 16 miles long, so most deliveries are same-day from port collection.